 He has been an applied organization and leadership scientist since 1985 pursuing fundamental solutions to persisting issues of performance and humanity at work.
 His clients include multinationals, small-business owners, public universities, governments, and private institutions.

 Since keynoting XPAgileUniverse2004 Christopher has been a frequent speaker at agile conferences worldwide.
 He was a co-auther of the Declaration of Interdependence and co-founder of the Agile Leadership Network.

 Christopher wrote the popular classic Teamwork Is an Individual Skill: Getting Your Work Done when Sharing Responsibility for everyone who wants to be done serving on bad teams.

-At the core of your Leadership Gift is your Responsibility Process.
+At the core of The Leadership Gift is The Responsibility Process.
 It is best thought of as a research-based framework for learning and growth.
 The Responsibility Process reveals quite starkly how the human mind processes thoughts about taking or avoiding responsibility.
 This is the first known how-to approach for understanding, taking and teaching personal responsibility, the first principle for success in any endeavor.